Ollynov/Front-End-Developer-Interview-Questions-Answers/README.md

 * What are the differences between Long-Polling, Websockets and Server-Sent Events?
+The most traditional and common form of communication between a client and a server is through a series of requests from the client and responses from the server using HTTP, which has become the standard.
+Websockets are revolutionary in that they allow for the server to send unsolicited information directly to the client.
+It is important to note that in websocket communication, the client can still communicate/send real-time messages to the server.
+Browsers first introduced support for websocket in 2010.
+The Websocket communications protocol is completely separate from HTTP, except for the initial 'handshake' that establishes the websocket connection between client and server in the first place.
+The handshake HTTP request must include an 'Upgrade: websocket' header.

+HTML5 SSE (Server-sent events), are a similar form of communication, in the sense that the client can send unsolicited real-time messages to the client.
+However, it is not a two-way flow of communication, so the client cannot send real-time messages to the server like in Websockets.
+Another key difference is that with SSE the client cannot connect to a server on another domain.

+Long-Polling is similar to the standard form of HTTP communication between client and server, but in the case that it receives a request from the client and has no response data available, it will not send back an empty response, but rather, hold onto that request until some data is available.
+As soon as the client receives a response, it will send out another request to the server, so the server will always have a pending request to respond to.

 * Explain the following request and response headers:
   * Diff. between Expires, Date, Age and If-Modified-...
   * Do Not Track